 \section{Abstract}

 Quantum computing promises transformative impacts in simulating Hamiltonian dynamics, essential for studying physical systems inaccessible by classical computing.
-However, existing compilation techniques for Hamiltonian simulation — in particular the commonly used Trotter formulas — struggle to provide gate counts feasible on current quantum computers for beyond-classical simulations.
-We propose partial Trotterization, where sets of non-commuting Hamiltonian terms are directly compiled allowing for less error per Trotter step and therefore a reduction of Trotter steps overall.
-Furthermore, a suite of novel optimizations are introduced which complement the new partial Trotterization technique, including reinforcement learning for complex unitary decompositions and high level Hamiltonian analysis for unitary reduction.
-We demonstrate with numerical simulations across spin and fermionic Hamiltonians that compared to state of the art methods such as Qiskit's Rustiq and Qiskit's Paulievolutiongate, our novel compiler presents up to $10\times$ gate and depth count reductions.
+However, existing compilation techniques for Hamiltonian simulation — in particular, the commonly used Trotter formulas — struggle to provide gate counts feasible on current quantum computers for beyond-classical simulations.
+We propose partial Trotterization, where sets of non-commuting Hamiltonian terms are directly compiled, allowing for less error per Trotter step and therefore a reduction of Trotter steps overall.
+Furthermore, a suite of novel optimizations is introduced which complement the new partial Trotterization technique, including reinforcement learning for complex unitary decompositions and high-level Hamiltonian analysis for unitary reduction.
+We demonstrate with numerical simulations across spin and fermionic Hamiltonians that compared to state-of-the-art methods such as Qiskit's Rustiq and Qiskit's Paulievolutiongate, our novel compiler presents up to $10\times$ gate and depth count reductions.